 School Development Partner

-As Hove Micro-School’s School Development Partner, Ella is dedicated to fostering strong, supportive relationships within the school community and contributing to its continued growth and success.
+As Hove Micro-School’s School Development Partner, Shaun is dedicated to fostering strong, supportive relationships within the school community and contributing to its continued growth and success.

 Sophie Dean